remkoj/content-cloud-webhooks/README.md

 (If you don't do this, the event handlers will execute, but `WebhookRouter` will return `null` so no webhooks will queue.
 This is effectively a "switch" to turn webhooks on and off.)

-On `WebhookManager`, you can set the following static properties:
+On `InMemoryWebhookQueue`, you can set the following static properties:

 * `MaxAttempts` (default: 5): The maximum number of times a webhook should execute.
 If it fails on every attempt, it will abandon
 * `DelayBetweenRetries` (default: 10 seconds): The number of milliseconds the worker should wait before putting a failed webhook back in queue
 * `Throttle` (default: 1 second): The number of milliseconds each worker thread should wait before retrieving a new webhook from the queue

-By default, `WebhookManager` will create one worker thread.
-If you desire more, you can call `WebhookManager.StartWatcher(int count)` and start as many as you like.
+By default, `InMemoryWebhookQueue` will create one worker thread.
+If you desire more, you can call `InMemoryWebhookQueue.StartWatcher(int count)` and start as many as you like.
 The queue is thread-safe, but you will increase load on your endpoint.

 If you want to limit your webhooks to just certain types, you can set static property `WebhookRouter.OnlyForTypes` to a collection of the types you want to allow webhooks for: